 Every fall, Medicare gives subscribers the option of switching from Original Medicare to Medicare Advantage.
-This open enrollment period starts on October 15 and runs until December 7.
+The open enrollment period typically starts on mid-October and runs until early December.
 It’s the only time all year when you can make this specific switch, so it can feel like a lot of pressure.

 Should you switch?
 Shouldn’t you?

 As is so often the case with health coverage selection, it depends on your circumstances and what types of plans you can afford.

 As you may know, original Medicare has three parts and you enroll in each separately.
 Part A primarily includes hospital care, Part B covers outpatient services, and Part D covers prescription medication.

 Medicare Supplement, also known as Medigap, covers some of what Original Medicare doesn’t.
 Medigap policies are sold by private insurance companies, and you have to have Medicare Parts A and B to sign up for Medigap.
 Medigap policies sold after 2006 don’t include prescription drug coverage and no Medigap insurance covers long-term care, vision care or hearing aids, dental care, or private-duty nursing.

 Unlike Medigap, which works with an Original Medicare plan, Medicare Advantage takes the place of Original Medicare.
 Medicare Advantage plans include all standard Part A and Part B coverage.
 Most also include prescription drug coverage, which means you wouldn’t need Part D. Some have additional coverage such as dental, vision, and hearing care.
 Most Medicare Advantage plans fall into one of four basic categories:

 Health Maintenance Organization (HMO) plans cover care from in-network providers, with particular exceptions including emergency services